Kingston Technology: 2000s

 Kingston began manufacturing removable disk drive storage products in 1989 in their Kingston Storage Products Division.
 By 2000, it was decided to spin off the product line and become a sister company, StorCase Technology, Inc. StorCase ceased operations in 2006 after selling the designs and rights to manufacture its products to competitor CRU-DataPort.

 In June 2000, Kingston announced a new supply chain management model to its memory manufacturing process.
 Payton Technology Inc. was established to help support this new model.

 Forbes listed Kingston as number 141 on its list of "The 500 Largest Private Companies in the U.S," with revenues of $1.5 billion for 1999.

 In March 2001, Kingston announced the formation of the Consumer Markets Division (CMD), a new division focusing on the retail and e-tail channel.

 In 2002 Kingston launched a patented memory tester and a new HyperX line of high-performance memory modules, and also patented EPOC chip-stacking technology.

 In August of that year, Kingston made a $50 million investment in Elpida and launched a green initiative for module manufacturing.

 In 2004, Kingston announced revenues of $1.8B for 2003.
 In September, Kingston announced new DataTraveler Elite USB drives, with hardware-based security encryption.
 In October, Advanced Micro Devices named Kingston "Outstanding Partner" for contributions to the AMD Athlon 64 and Opteron launches.
 Kingston reported revenues of $2.4B for 2004.

 In May, Kingston launched a line of validated ValueRam modules for Intel-based servers.

 The company was later granted a U.S. patent on dynamic burn-in tester for server memory.

 They also announced a $26M investment in Tera Probe, the newest and largest wafer testing company in the world.
 They also opened the world's largest memory module manufacturing facility in Shanghai, China.

 In 2006, Kingston reported revenues of $3.0B for 2005.
 In March, Kingston introduced the first fully secure 100% privacy USB drive with 128-bit hardware encryption, and later with 256-bit hardware encryption.
-The company also launched Fully Buffered Dimms (FBDIMMs), which broke the 16GB barrier.
+The company also launched Fully Buffered Dimms (FBDIMMs), which broke the 16 GB barrier.
 The company entered the portable media market with KPEX (Kingston Portable Entertainment eXperience).